takeuchi-masaki/DigitalLogicSimulator/Report/designManual.md

 The application is structured around the main `App` class, which extends `JFrame`.
 It orchestrates the overall layout and interactions between the `PalettePanel`, `GridPanel`, and `TopMenuBarPanel`.

 - `App`: Serves as the main entry point and container for the application.
 It initializes and arranges the primary panels.
-- `TopMenuBarPanel`: Extends `JPanel` and includes menu items for actions like saving, loading, undoing changes, adjusting settings, and accessing information about the application.
+- `MenuBar`: Contains menu items for `Save` and `Open` operations
-- `PalettePanel`: Extends `JPanel`, contains a collection of `PaletteComponents`, and handles mouse events for interactions with these components.
-- `GridPanel`: Also extends `JPanel` and is responsible for displaying the grid, logic gates, and wires.
-It manages mouse interactions and holds references to `GridLogicHandler`.
-- `GridLogicHandler`: Handles the logic related to the grid, including interactions with logic gates and wires.
+- `MainPanel`: Handles mouse events and interactions between the PalettePanel and GridPanel
+- `PalettePanel`: Displays useable LogicGates and information.
 - `PaletteComponent`: Represents a draggable component in the `PalettePanel` with properties such as `logicGate` and `bounds`.
 It includes a `draw()` method for rendering.
+- `GridPanel`: Handles grid components and wires using relative coordinate system
+- `GridLogicHandler`: Handles the logic related to the grid, including interactions with logic gates and wires.
 - `LogicGate`: An abstract class extended by specific gate types like `ANDGate`.
 It provides essential methods like `draw()`, `contains()`, and `output()` to handle logic gate functionalities.

 Each of these components works together to provide a comprehensive digital logic simulation environment.

 ## Design Patterns

-### Flyweight

-The `LogicGate` instances are shared among `PaletteComponents` to minimize memory usage.
-Only the position and orientation are unique to each `PaletteComponent`.

 ### State